Limits of almost homogeneous spaces and their fundamental groups: Preliminaries

 \begin{corollary} \rm A connected compact nilpotent Lie group is abelian. \end{corollary}

-\begin{definition} \rm We say that a continuous map $Y \to Z$ between path connected topological spaces \textit{has no content} or \textit{has trivial content} if the induced map $\pi_1(Y) \to \pi_1 (Z) $ is trivial.
+\begin{definition} \rm We say that a continuous map $X \to Y$ between path connected topological spaces \textit{has no content} or \textit{has trivial content} if the induced map $\pi_1(X) \to \pi_1 (Y) $ is trivial.
 Otherwise, we say that the map \textit{has non-trivial content}. \end{definition}

-\begin{lemma} \rm Let $G$ be a connected nilpotent Lie group and $K$ a compact subgroup such that its connected component $K_0$ is nontrivial.
-Then the inclusion $K_0 \to G$ has non-trivial content. \end{lemma}
+\begin{lemma} \rm Let $G$ be a connected nilpotent Lie group and $K$ a non-trivial connected compact subgroup.
+Then the inclusion $K \to G$ has non-trivial content. \end{lemma}

-\begin{proof} Since $K_0$ is a connected compact nilpotent Lie group, it is homeomorphic to a torus, and $\pi_1(K_0)$ is non-trivial.
-From the long exact homotopy sequence of the fibration $ G \to G/K_0$, we extract the portion
+\begin{proof} By Corollary \ref{cor:compact-nilpotent}, $K$ is a torus, so $\pi_1(K)$ is non-trivial.
+By Lemma \ref{lem:compact-nilpotent}, $K$ is central in $G$, so $G/K$ is a nilpotent Lie group and $\pi_2 (G/K) = 0 $ by Corollary \ref{cor:aspherical}.
+From the homotopy groups long exact sequence of the fibration $ G \to G/K$, we extract the portion